UCF/CBA-Migration-Plugin/readme.md

 The migration plugin should be run against a WordPress site that previously had the CBA-Theme as its active theme and has existing post data.
 This migration script is not for use against a brand new WordPress site.

-The Colleges-Theme should be the active theme, and all dependent plugins (e.g. Person CPT, Degree CPT plugins) should be installed and activated prior to running the script.
+The Colleges-Theme should be the active theme, and all dependent plugins for the Business site (e.g. Person CPT, Degree CPT plugins) should be installed and activated prior to running the script.

 ## Installation